 Moses was given many commands and laws by God.
 Ten in particular were collected together and are popularly known as “the Ten Commandments”, although this name is only used three times in the Bible (Exodus 34:28, Deuteronomy 4:13 and 10:4).
 In the Bible, they are more commonly called “the testimony” (Exodus 31:18; 40:20), from which also comes the names “the tabernacle of the testimony” and “the ark of the testimony” since the ten commandments were to be stored in the ark. along with a jar of manna (Exodus 16:33-34) and Aaron’s rod that budded (Numbers 17:10).

 During the time of Samuel (see 1 Samuel chapters 5 and 6), the ark of the testimony was captured by the Philistines and only returned seven months later after various plagues were sent by God.
-It may have been during this time that the jar of manna and Aaron’s rod were removed, because by the time of King Solomon, only the tables of stone with the ten commandments were left inside the ark (1 Kings 8:9).
+It may have been during this time that the jar of manna and Aaron’s rod were removed.
+By the time of King Solomon, only the tables of stone with the ten commandments were left inside the ark (1 Kings 8:9).

 In summary, the “testimony” generally referred to the ten commandments, written on two stone tablets by the finger of God.